 Nuts, Seeds, and Grains

-These fall a bit higher on the wilderness survival foods pyramid because they aren’t always easy to access.
-For example, you may need to climb trees in order to get some nuts before critters like squirrels do.
+These fall slightly higher on the wilderness survival foods pyramid because they aren’t always easy to access.
+For example, you may need to climb trees to get some nuts before critters like squirrels do.

-Some nuts, such as acorns, also need to be soaked in water before consumed to get rid of the tannins.
+Some nuts, such as acorns, must be soaked in water before being consumed to get rid of the tannins.

 Recommended Reading: How to Harvest, Prepare and Eat Acorns